apollographql/apollo-client/docs/source/caching/cache-configuration.md

 });
 ```

-That said, you might be able to assume the `token` is always the same, or you might not be worried about duplicating field values in the cache, so neglecting to specify `keyArgs: ["key"]` probably will not cause any major problems.
-Use `keyArgs` when it helps.
+An example of a _non-key_ argument is an access token, which is used to authorize a query but _not_ to calculate its result.
+If `monthForNumber` accepts an `accessToken` argument, the value of that argument does _not_ affect the details of the returned `Month` type.

-On the other hand, perhaps you've requested the secret from the server using the access `token`, but you want various components on your page to be able to access the secret using only they `key`, without having to know the `token`.
-Storing the value in the cache using only the `key` makes this retrieval possible.
+By default, the cache stores a separate result value for _every unique combination of argument values you provide when querying a particular field_.
+When you specify a field's key arguments, the cache understands that any _non_-key arguments don't affect that field's value.
+Consequently, if you execute two different `monthForNumber` queries with the _same_ value for `number` but _different_ values for `accessToken`, the cache can safely and efficiently store a _single_ value that acts as the field result for both queries.

-## Customizing cache reads and writes
+## Customizing field reads and writes

-You can customize the cache's behavior when you read or write particular fields.
+You can customize the cache's behavior when you read or write a particular field.
 For example, you might want the cache to return a particular default value for a field when that field isn't present in the cache.

 To accomplish this, you can define `read` and `merge` functions as part of any field's `FieldPolicy`.
 These functions are called whenever the associated field is queried (`read`) or updated (`merge`) in the cache.